JTongay/capstone-frontend/README.md

 # Power Ranking App

+This is my Galvanize Capstone Project that was done in 2 weeks as a culmination of everything I had learned in the past 6 months.

 To see the live application, it is deployed to an AWS S3 Bucket at the link below.

 http://power-rank.com.s3-website-us-west-2.amazonaws.com/